enkidevs/curriculum/javascript/browser-apis/measuring-performance/navigation-timing-api.md

 ---
 ## Revision

-Navigation API stores events as a propriety of which object?
+Navigation API stores events as a property of which object?

 ???